HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 ### Top manifest categories

-In last year's PWA chapter we included a section about <a hreflang="en" href="../2020/pwa#top-manifest-categories">manifest categories</a>, showing the percentage of PWAs per industry, based on the <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/Manifest/categories">manifest categories</a> property.
+In last year's PWA chapter we included a section about <a hreflang="en" href="../2020/pwa#top-manifest-categories">manifest categories</a>, showing the percentage of PWAs per industry, based on the [manifest categories](https://developer.mozilla.org/en-US/docs/Web/Manifest/categories) property.

 This year we decided not to rely on this property to determine how many PWAs of each category are out there, since the usage of this property is incredibly low (less than 1% of sites have this property set).